orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-Call something which isnt filled yet lazily, a
+Call something which isnt filled yet lazily, and assume it can only be put there after it's filled.

 ---